racerxdl/AppServer/README.md

 So far we have:

 *   Working HTTP Server
 *   Hot-Deploy / Un-deploy Assemblies
 *   Log support
 *   Multiple Applications
 *   Exception Handling support with Debug Symbols Support (if provided on the app folder)
 *   JSON Serializer for Object Return in REST calls
 *   **Custom Exception Handlers**
+*   Argument Deserialization for REST calls

 TODO
 ======

-*	Argument Deserialization for REST calls
-*	REST Path Param support
+*   REST Path Param support (**WIP**)
 *   Better threading for multiple apps
 *   **NHibernate Services** Support with Automatic Session Open / Close / Exception Handler
 *   Unit Tests to ensure everything is OK

 How it works
 =============